worktheclock/replit.github.io/misc/quick-start.md

 ## Creating a New Python 3 Repl

-On your [/repls](Repls Dashboard), you create a new repl by clicking on "Start Coding Now" or the red button in the bottom right corner.
+On your [Repls Dashboard](/repls), you create a new repl by clicking on "Start Coding Now" or the red button in the bottom right corner.
 This will bring you to a page with a list of our supported languages.

 Go ahead and select Python.
 This will bring you to your workspace.